Monday, May 20, 2024

 From a production standpoint, though, The Boss is the weakest of Fernando Di Leo’s Milieu Trilogy.
 It is still a great finale that embodies all of the elements that are synonymous with Fernando Di Leo’s best films.
 Ultimately, The Boss is an unflinching portrayal of the criminal underworld that fans of Poliziotteschi cinema are sure to enjoy.

-Raro Video UK gives The Boss its best home video release to date, highly recommended.
+Raro Video UK gives The Boss its best home media release to date, highly recommended.

 Written by Michael Den Boer